nextauthjs/next-auth/www/docs/getting-started/client.md

 e.g. `signOut({ callbackUrl: 'http://localhost:3000/foo' })`

 The URL must be considered valid by the [redirect callback handler](/configuration/callbacks#redirect-callback).
-By default this means it must be an absolute URL at the same hostname (or else it will default to the homepage); you can define your own custom [redirect callback](/configuration/callbacks#redirect-callback) to allow other URLs, including supporting relative URLs.
+By default this means it must be an absolute URL at the same host name (or else it will default to the homepage); you can define your own custom [redirect callback](/configuration/callbacks#redirect-callback) to allow other URLs, including supporting relative URLs.

 #### Using the redirect: false option